miklevin/MikeLev.in/_posts/2025-03-07-reclaiming-the-narrative.md

 users, providing the feed, the communication and the marketplace.
 But it hasn't crossed over certain barriers, like Epic tried to with a payment system in Fortnite which Apple pushed back against.
 The complete lack of the Steam engine on iOS another example.

-The list of why full takeover apps goes on.
-It's not easy in the USA market apparently, and it's not easy on iOS, in particular.
+The list of full takeover apps that have tried and failed, running up against Apple restrictions is a long one.
+Anything with a built-in payment system, for example.
+That means Amazon apps too.
+Making a super-app popular is apparently not easy in the USA market apparently, and it's not easy on iOS, in particular.
 However, it is apparently quite easy on your Windows laptop desktop given how big of a browser market Google Chrome controls.